solayer-labs/docs/solayer-overview/introduction/faq.md

 #### What is Solayer?

 Solayer is a restaking protocol built natively on Solana.
-Solayer leverages Solana’s economic security and premium execution as the decentralised cloud infrastructure to enable a higher degree of consensus and blockspace customization for application developers. \
+Solayer leverages Solana’s economic security and premium execution as the decentralized cloud infrastructure to enable a higher degree of consensus and block space customization for application developers. \

 #### This is done with 2 approaches: